TheoryOfNekomata/wwwjdic-rest-api/README.md

 ## License

-MIT. `wwwjdic-reader` is licensed as to become compatible with WWWJDIC's dictionary files (CC-BY-SA v3).
+MIT. `wwwjdic-rest-api` is licensed as to become compatible with WWWJDIC's dictionary files (CC-BY-SA v3).